gyulanemeth/bluefox.email/tools/deliverability/spf-checker.md

   - question: "What's the difference between hard fail and soft fail?"
     answer: "-all (hard fail) tells receiving servers to reject mail from unlisted sources. ~all (soft fail) asks them to accept it but mark it as suspicious.
 Most domains move from ~all to -all once they've confirmed all legitimate senders are covered."
   - question: "Can a domain have more than one SPF record?"
     answer: "No. A domain should publish exactly one SPF TXT record.
-Multiple SPF records at the same domain cause a permerror during evaluation, which typically fails the check entirely, even if one of the records would have passed on its own."
+Multiple SPF records at the same domain cause a permerror during evaluation, which typically fails the check entirely, even if one of the records would have passed on its own.
+Note that the limit is per domain name, not per organization: a subdomain such as mail.example.com is a separate name and can publish its own SPF record.
+SPF is not inherited, so a subdomain you send from needs its own record, and a subdomain without one has no SPF policy rather than falling back to the parent's."
   - question: "Why does the tool flag my record even though it looks fine?"
     answer: "The most common cause is exceeding the 10-lookup limit, often from nesting several include mechanisms (like an ESP that itself includes other providers).
 Use the mechanism list to trace which include is adding the most lookups."
   - question: "Does SPF alone stop spoofing?"